videojs/rfcs/proposals/0003-vhs-next.md

 > [!IMPORTANT]
 >
-> iOS < 17.1 does not support MSE so only native playback is supported. iOS >= 17.1 supports MMSE (managed MSE)
+> iOS < 17.1 does not support MSE, so only native playback is supported. iOS >= 17.1 supports MMSE (managed MSE)
 >
 > IPadOS < 17.0 does not support MSE, so only native playback is supported.
 IPadOS >= 17.0 supports MMSE (managed MSE)

 # Entities

-This section describes entities, their relationship and boundaries with possible API examples.
+This section describes entities, their relationship, and boundaries with possible API examples.

 > [!WARNING]
 >